top of page

 The movie that I have chosen to focus on is his brilliant and batshit crazy low-budget gore-fest called, appropriately enough, "Bad Taste."
 It is also his first feature film, and, I think, one of his very best (it is certainly better than all of his "Hobbit" movies combined).

-Made on a shoestring budget in his homeland of New Zealand, this insanely grimy, gross and hilarious horror/comedy is about aliens coming to earth to eat humans.
-That's pretty much it.
-It's an exercise in excess that is loaded with crazy make-up effects, tons of spurting blood and goo, and more disgusting laughs than you will find in any horror comedy for the last decade.
+Made on a shoestring budget in his homeland of New Zealand, this extremely grimy, gross, and hilarious horror/comedy is about aliens coming to Earth to eat humans.
+That's it.
+It's an exercise in excess, loaded with crazy make-up effects, tons of spurting blood and goo, and more disgusting laughs than you will find in any horror comedy for the last decade.

-People who are only familiar with Jackson's adventures with gallivanting hobbits, dwarves, and elves are in for a pretty rude awakening when they watch this late 80's testament to bad taste, but, it's all in the title.
+People who are only familiar with Jackson's adventures with gallivanting hobbits, dwarves, and elves are in for a rude awakening when they watch this late '80s testament to bad taste, but it's all in the title.

 2) TOYS